 Digital Engagement Officer

 Bethan co-ordinates content for the charity.
-From stories, podcasts, blogs and other web copy to our social media channels, raising awareness around prevention, self-care and campaign change.
+From stories, podcasts, blogs and our social media channels, raising awareness around prevention, self-care and campaign change.

 Bethan took part in MHFs internship scheme before applying for the role.
 She was a Communications Intern in the Autumn 2017.